 Department of Biomedical Engineering and Mechanics (MC 0219) Norris Hall, Room 219-A, Virginia Tech 495 Old Turner Street Blacksburg, VA 24061

 Professor Dillard's expertise is in the area of failure and time dependence of polymeric materials.
 He specializes in studies dealing with fracture mechanics, viscoelasticity, fatigue, environmental degradation, durability predictions, and test method development.
 Although his work has spanned a variety of polymeric material systems, his special emphasis for many years has been on adhesives and sealants.
 A major thrust of his work has been the development of appropriate test methods for evaluation of adhesive bonds, analysis and design procedures for adhesive joints, and studies of the durability of such systems when exposed to a variety of environmental conditions.
-Recent efforts include durability of fuel cell materials and studies of soft matter, such as hydrogels.
+In addition to studies of structural, microelectronic, consumer, and biomedical adhesion issues, his recent work has also included durability of fuel cell materials and studies of soft matter, such as hydrogels.

 On Friday, 2/17, at 4 PM there will be a BME Minor Information Session held in Hancock 100.

 Are you an undergraduate looking for a biomechanics summer research experience?
 Look no further.
 Students from all around the country come here from May to July, getting hands-on experience with highly published researchers. more